 Jordan Parr broke her phone three years ago and never replaced it - now she' urging others to do the same.

-Everyone we know owns a smartphone, organising their lives apps, keeping up with the news and friends and family through their device.
+Everyone we know owns a smartphone, organising their lives with apps and keeping up with the news, friends and family through a hand held device.

-It can be hard to remember a time without social media and iOS upgrades, but for Jordan, 25, this is her reality.
+It can be hard to remember a time without social media and iOS updates, but for Jordan, 25, this is her reality.

 She has lived her life phone-less for the past three years after being told "by the universe" it was time to turn her back on technology - and found it made her less anxious, and more confident in her own abilities.